Berlin Auchumeb

 Berlin Pancho Auchumeb (born 9 January 1974) is a retired Namibian national and international footballer, also formerly with Chief Santos of the Namibia Premier League.
 Joined one of the African football giants Jomo Cosmos as professional footballer in 2000.
-Managing Director at Tsumeb Emmanuel Rehabilitation Centre in Tsumeb, Oshikoto region Namibia and also Managing Director at Havilah-el Golden Minerals Mining,at Bammpos in Khorixas district, Kunene region Namibia.
+Managing Director at Tsumeb Emmanuel Rehabilitation Centre in Tsumeb, Oshikoto region Namibia and also Managing Director at Havilah-el Golden Minerals Mining, at Bammpos in Khorixas district, Kunene region Namibia.
 Discoverer Punchosite a variety of Pietersite in Namibia in 2025.
+Berlin Auchumeb was born from a Bamm family at Bamm POS farm, nearby Fransfontein in Kunene region.

 Club career

 Nicknamed Pancho, Auchumeb played for Namibian sides Eleven Arrows, Chief Santos and Blue Waters and was also contracted to South African football giants Jomo Cosmos FC.
 Highlight of his career being, the day he played in a friendly match alongside Jomo Cosmos' boss Jomo Sono, in Port Elizabeth, in a friendly match against Orlando Pirates of SA (2001).
 And also the day he matched shoulder to shoulder at a Media tournament in Soweto JHB November 28, 2000, against one of the legends South Africa could produce, Marks Maponyane.